 - Share the results using the browser URL.

 - Bookmark the URL in your browser to run the same merged query again in the future.
-You can’t save the merged results as a Look or a dashboard tile, but this will be supported in a future Looker release.
+You can’t save the merged results as a Look, but this will be supported in a future Looker release.

 If you want to modify the merged results, you can: